rongrimes/weewx-tempest-pi/README.md

 Weathercloud is a Barcelona station collecting site with a strong European and North American presence.
 * <a href="https://app.weathercloud.net/map" target="_blank">https://app.weathercloud.net/map</a>

-To get your results displayed with Weathercloud:
+To get your weather results displayed with Weathercloud:
 1. On the Weathercloud page, navigate to:
 `Get started`
 1. Use `Sign up`, and supply details as required.